-My name is Azadeh Akbari, and I am Assistant Professor in Public Administration & Digital Transformation at the University of Twente, the Netherlands.
-I am also the co-director of the Surveillance Studies Network.
+My name is Azadeh Akbari, and I am Assistant Professor in Digital Transformation at the University of Twente, the Netherlands.
+I am an EU-funded Marie Skłodowska-Curie Global Fellow (2024-7) for my project Authoritarian Smart Cities.

 I studied sociology (BA) and journalism in Iran and gender research (MSc) at the London School of Economics and Political Sciences.
 I obtained my PhD in human geography from the University of Heidelberg.
 I then joined the University of Münster as a postdoctoral research associate in political geography.